 Everyone attending events and gatherings, including weddings and funerals, should take extra precautions at this time, including:

-- Indoor gatherings and activities are limited to 10 people, and at least six feet between individuals not of the same household must be maintained.
-Exceptions are made for students in classrooms and religious entities.
+- Indoor gatherings and activities are limited to 10 people when at least six feet between individuals not of the same household cannot be maintained.
+When social distancing of at least six feet can be consistently maintained, indoor gatherings of up to 20 people are permitted.

-- Outdoor gatherings and activities are limited to 20 people, and at least six feet between individuals not of the same household must be maintained.
-Exceptions are made for religious entities.
+- Outdoor gatherings and activities are limited to 50 people when at least six feet between individuals not of the same household cannot be maintained.
+When social distancing of at least six feet can be consistently maintained, outdoor gatherings of up to 100 people are permitted.

 - Arena attendance is limited to 25% or less of full capacity.